ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 You then need to 'tell' Webin-CLI who you are and what you want to do.
 This can be done using 'options'.
 You can use the below commands to view the available options:

-* **On Windows** - java -jar $DOWNLOADS\webin-cli-4.2.3.jar –help
+* **On Windows** - java -jar $DOWNLOADS\webin-cli-7.0.1.jar –help
-* **On Mac** - java -jar $DOWNLOADS/webin-cli-4.2.3.jar -help
+* **On Mac** - java -jar $DOWNLOADS/webin-cli-7.0.1.jar -help

 In the above commands, you need to provide the location of Webin-CLI.
 Here we assume that 'DOWNLOADS' has been created as a path variable, which contains the full path to the folder where the program was downloaded.
-See [this section in the preparation for submissions tab](/support_services/tutorial_ena/tutorial_ena_subprep/#obtaining-example-data) for information on how to do this.
+See the [Preparation for Submissions](/support_services/tutorial_ena/tutorial_ena_subprep/#obtaining-example-data) tab for information on how to do this.

 You will make use of following options: